Configure Clinician Billing Identifiers: Tax ID, NPI, and Taxonomy Codes

 -

-Taxonomy Code: A Taxonomy code indicates a provider’s speciality.
+Taxonomy Code: A taxonomy code indicates a provider’s speciality.
 You can start typing to pick from a list of taxonomy codes.
+208000000X is the most common taxonomy code used for pediatricians.

 Update Clinician Credentials in PCC 10.3 and Prior